GuilhermeFerro/laravel-datatables-easy/README.md

 	Person::whereBetween("birthdate", ["1980-01-01", "1999-12-31"]);

-"_in", "_notin"
-	-> value/item is an array with at least 1 item.
+**"_in", "_notin"** -> value/item is an array with at least 1 item.
 First, the target field.
-2nd, 3rd, 4th.... the values to be applied to IN.
+2nd, 3rd, 4th.... the values to be applied to IN:

 	Syntax:
 	{"key": "_in", "item": ["code", "A01", "B00", "C99"...]}